The Third (tertius) Volitional Argument for the Existence of God

 Every immaterial concept originates from nothing and becomes a reality through a thought process shaped in a mind.
 This thought must be followed by the will (volition) to actualize it.
 Stories, music, art, and business plans, creative thoughts are all creations of the mind.
 That is, immaterial creations from nothing – ex nihilo.
 These concepts exist, and therefore, minds exist.
 And without minds these would not exist.

-Can we then infer that also for material objects to come into existence from nothing, a thought or concept is required, followed by the will, or volition, to actualize it, that is, to create matter from nothing?
+Can we then infer that for material objects to come into existence from nothing, a thought or concept is required, followed by the will, or volition, to actualize it, that is, to create matter from nothing?
 Thoughts and volition exist only within minds.
 I think it is plausible that for something to come from nothing you need a mind.
 Humans cannot create material objects from nothing; nothing in the material world can.
 The Kalam Cosmological Argument points to God as the only plausible cause for the beginning of the universe, when the material world was created from nothing.

 Matter exists; therefore, God exists.